Keep being updated with phanganist.com by following our Facebook page.

 We asked others in the industry what they think.

 “I think the digital nomad trend will continue to grow despite coronavirus.
 The fewer people can travel, the more they’ll be drawn to the “wanderlust” they get from those beautiful social feeds that digital nomads share.
 Plus, digital nomads can work from wherever they want, so they can pick and choose which cities to visit and quarantine themselves as they see fit.
+They’re already used to that lifestyle, and their social influence will be more in demand than ever as travel companies use them to promote products and destinations”.

 “I do not think that the industry of digital nomads will be affected in a negative way.
 I think there might be a bigger growth with so many people at home and they are getting used to working from home.
 Once people figure out that you can travel and work, at the same time, it will change more perspectives and there might be a higher amount of people trying to get into the industry”.